Forensic Science 2 (8779.3)

 Familiarity with Microsoft Office software (Word, Excel and PowerPoint) and internet browsers is necessary.

 A clean laboratory coat and safety glasses will be required and can be purchased from the UC shop.
-Students will also be required to provide and wear their own facemasks in order to assist with mititgating the risk associated with COVID-19.

 Work placement, internships or practicums